Linebarger Goggan Blair & Sampson, LLP (“LGBS”) provides the following Frequently Asked Questions to assist you in resolving your account.

 What if my license plate was stolen or lost?

-The owner of the vehicle is responsible for reporting to law enforcement that the license plate was stolen or lost.
+As with any theft, the victim is responsible for reporting the theft to law enforcement; so, the vehicle owner is responsible for reporting to law enforcement that the license plate was stolen.
 Although we cannot submit such a report for you, we can assist you with this process through our Dispute Portal or if you submit your dispute to us in writing at the address indicated above.
 Providing your police report to us will expedite our review of your dispute.

 What if I already paid?